Course Outline

 - Insurance

-- What security can the customer offer?
+- What collateral can customers offer?

-- At what stage should we become concerned?
+- At what point should concerns arise?

 Module 4